V1faru/Currency-Converter/README.md

 # Currency-Converter
-A simple currency converter made with java
+A simple currency converter made with java.